Here you will find all the information required to set up your own custom sandbox.

 Sensor and projector placement without (left) and with (right) lens shift.

-There are two things You'll have to bear in mind: the Augmented Reality Sandbox Software works best when the sensor is close to the light beam source and at the same time, it [sensor] should be placed approximately above the center of the sandpit.
+There are two things you'll have to bear in mind: the Augmented Reality Sandbox Software works best when the sensor is close to the light beam source and at the same time, it [sensor] should be placed approximately above the center of the sandpit.
 To meet both of these requirements we suggest using a lens shift projector.
 It may be slightly costlier, but will provide great quality of simulation and minimize errors.

 Having the projector and Kinect far apart may result in parallel shifts in the projection.
 Those are usually not significant, but visible.
 We found that the best way to avoid this issue is to mount a lens shift projector close to the kinect and place them above the center of the sandpit.
 Such solution is only possible with this certain type of projector.